 So, If you have a near-field monitor you can place them on your recording table as well as you can use monitor stands but keep them within the hearing range.

 For far-field monitors, I would like to suggest you use monitor stands as they are usually used for reference monitors.

-One more thing – Near-field monitors are ideal for mixing so always use a best quality near-field monitor if you want your projects mixed by yourself.
+Near-field monitors are ideal for mixing so always use the best quality near-field monitor if you want your projects mixed by yourself.

 Setup Process of Studio Monitor

 Well, assuming you have a good-sized and sound-treated room for your studio, we are going to set up studio monitors in your studio.